cfrg/draft-irtf-cfrg-vdaf/draft-irtf-cfrg-vdaf.md

 prefix, which would be leaked by a prefix tree with a sufficiently small threshold.

+A malicious collector can abuse this property to acquire the entire multi-set of client measurements by claiming that all tree paths are heavy hitters.
+Notably, this means Poplar does not provide better privacy than a shuffling based protocol in a security model where clients do not trust the collector.

 The only known, general-purpose approach to mitigating this leakage is via differential privacy.